Profex1999/gridsystem/README.md

 Note
 =============
 Remember to start this script **BEFORE** other scripts that are triggering the `registerMakrer` event!.
-Remember to not restart this script with your server on otherwise all registered marker **WILL BE LOST** and you will have tolog in again.
+Remember to not restart this script with your server on otherwise all registered marker **WILL BE LOST** and you will have to log in again.
 I tried to prevent errors from happening but be aware this code is not 100% error prone.
 So if you encounter any bug please report the issue/ PR your fix thanks.